Pyruvate Assay Kit Price

 obligatory for bacteria, serving to regenerate NAD+, and is enhanced in eukaryotic cells when mitochondrial function is impaired.

 LDH-A-mediated conversion of pyruvate to lactate by cancer cells in the presence of adequate oxygen supply (aerobic glycolysis) constitutes

 the central concept of the Warburg hypothesis, and is believed to be the underlying cause of tumorigenesis.
 The Pyruvate Assay Kit is based on

-the difference in the UV absorption spectra between the oxidized and reduced forms of NAD+/NADH at 340 nm.
-As low as ~10 uM pyruvate may
+the difference in the UV absorption spectra between the oxidized and reduced forms of NAD+/NADH at 340 nm (detection sensitivity ~20 uM).

 Related kits: LDH Assay, PDH Assay, L-Lactate Assay, ATP Assay, NAD+ Assay, alpha-KG Assay, Glutamate Assay, Glutamine Assay

 Biomedical Research Service